Concerns about the proposed trail

 - On the chemical jug of some sprays it says “Federal Law prohibits use near recreational parks.”
 Under Agriculture Zoning Laws (ORS 215.203 and ORS 30.930 to 30.947), uses that conflict with the EFU zoning are prohibited.
-People on foot moving slowly will be exposing themselves to spray smells (different than drift), and dust clouds during harvest.
+People on foot moving slowly will be exposing themselves to strange smells, and dust.
 Agriculture is the county’s greatest source of revenue..
 This would setup agriculture conflicts just waiting to happen.

 - There are concerns about the growing debt and financial commitments at every level: city, county, state, and even federal.
 Debts never bring good tidings.
 What amount of debt, or other financial burden will this bring onto Yamhill County, and what projects are being pushed back to fund this?

 - There is the Banks-Vernonia bicycle trail, the I-205 bicycle trail, and the Springwater bicycle trail.
 What do the issues of adjacent landowners and Police records have to teach us here?

 - Transient population: There is a large population of homeless, many drug users, who tend to take up residence in brushy areas along roads.
 Many live the in the brush-rows of Cornelius and McMinnvile.
 Will they live on this trail when it connects to McMinnville to Cornelius, as planned?